xjeffss/pokemon/README.md

 ### Set up your _'database'_
-- Create a file called `pokemon.js`
+- Create a file called `models/pokemon.js`
 - Inside of this file, put the following array of pokemon objects.
-This is your 'database' for tonight's homework
+This will be your database for this week.

 ```javascript
 const pokemon = [